 When the children ran out of words, they still found a common language.
 Bulgarian kids play the piano and dance around to music videos.
 Bulgaria has toy cupboards with costumes, parks with playgrounds, cafés with ice cream.
 Bulgarians give hugs and kisses.
 Andrew made himself at home.

 Watching Andrew and the girls playing, racking their brains to find things they had in common, I thought of the friendships I had refused by fixating on differences.
 A few years previously when I was studying near Moscow, some Russian students invited me to play volleyball with them.
 I felt my weak hits didn’t fit in, so I slid away early, without saying goodbye.
 Too often we assume that other cultures are much different to ours.
 It takes children to notice what is familiar.

-To discover more intrepid tales of travelling with children, check out our anthology:
+To read the full story or to discover more intrepid tales of travelling with children, check out our anthology: